List of colleges in British Columbia

-Colleges in British Columbia may refer to several types of educational institutions.
-College in Canada most commonly refers to a career-oriented post-secondary institutions that provides vocational training or education in applied arts, applied technology and applied science.
+Colleges in British Columbia include several types of educational institutions.
+In Canada, College generally means a career-oriented post-secondary institution that provides vocational training or education in applied arts, applied technology and applied science.
 There are 14 public funded colleges and institutes in British Columbia.

 In addition to these publicly funded institutions, several privately funded post-secondary institutions use the term college in their names or to describe themselves.
 This includes private training institutions, theological colleges, and First Nations-controlled post-secondary institutions.

 Public institutions

 There are 14 public institutions governed under the provincial College and Institute Act.
 Under the Act, these institutions are authorized to grant certificates, diplomas, and associate degrees.
 These institutions may also be designated to grant other degrees through ministerial order from a provincial minister.

 Colleges

 There are 11 public colleges in British Columbia.
 In addition to certificates, diplomas, and associate degrees, these 11 public colleges may also grant applied baccalaureates if they received the authorization to do so from a provincial minister.
 These 11 public colleges include: